arjun-menon/arjun-menon.github.io/thoughts/faith/2025-03-19 Trusting God.md

 #### <u>From 2025-02-10:</u>

-Anything you do: Be in a mind of connection and trust in the Lord.
+With anything you do: Be in a mind of connection and trust in the Lord.

 When you’re feeling sad about something, brining it to the Lord is better than thanking about it a lot.